Quality Policy.

 The quality policy of Creative Security Dynamics LTD is to determine, agree & conform to our client’s needs & expectations, whilst fulfilling the requirements of ISO 9001: 2015 and statutory law.

-All of our security, fire detection, alarm systems, maintenance and installation services and activities are undertaken to current revisions of British Standards and industry codes of practice (Such BS 5839:1 2017 – Code of practice for design, installation, commissioning and maintenance of Fire detection and Alarm systems for non domestic buildings/premises)
+All of our security, fire detection, alarm systems, maintenance and installation services and activities are undertaken to current revisions of British Standards and industry codes of practice (such as BS 5839:1 – Code of practice for design, installation, commissioning and maintenance of Fire detection and Alarm systems for non domestic buildings/premises)

 Key objectives of Creative Security Dynamics LTD are that the Quality Management System provides: –